varunsrin/debtsolver/README.md

 # Debtsolver

-Debtsolver is a library that can track debts incurred between different parties and settle with the fewest transactions between parties.
+Track and settle debts between parties with the fewest transactions.

 ## Example